j-mohammadi/RL-RacingCar/README.md

 ![image](https://user-images.githubusercontent.com/66775006/215592124-2b5531ca-5a56-460c-821a-2c71b11efd92.png)

-Since the agent explores its environment, it sometimes make wrong decisions and crahses against a wall.
-Its behaviour is not very consistant thus resulting in a very noisy graph.
+Since the agent explores its environment, it sometimes makes wrong decisions and crashes against a wall.
+Its behavior is not very consistent thus resulting in a very noisy graph.
 Lets average the previous graph in order to better understand what is going on:

 ![image](https://user-images.githubusercontent.com/66775006/215592143-03864f67-eeb6-4b3d-9f70-5ad04cf728c9.png)